mythril-forge/homebrew-classes/fighter/fighter-fighting-style.md

 The weapon must have the two-handed or versatile property for you to gain this benefit.

 ### Two-Weapon Fighting
-You have advantage on Weapon Attacks made with light weapons while you are holding a weapon in each hand.
+You gain a `+2` nonmagical bonus to damage dealt by light weapons while you are holding a weapon in each hand.
 Neither weapon can have the heavy or two-handed property for you to gain this benefit.

 <!--